fabiaserra/ayon-shotgrid/flow_launcher/README.md

   3. The script queries Flow for task details.
   4. It then identifies the corresponding AYON application and launches it using the `AddonsManager`.

-### 2. `FlowLauncher.desktop`
+### 2. `flow_launcher.install_handler`

-This `.desktop` file integrates the FlowLauncher with the Linux desktop environment, allowing it to handle URLs with the custom `flow-launcher` protocol.
+This file automates the registration of the FlowLauncher as the protocol handler for flow-launcher:// URLs across different desktop environments.

 - **Key Features:**
+  - Automates the installation and registration process for both GNOME and KDE desktop environments.
-  - Registers the `flow-launcher` protocol, so any URL starting with `flow-launcher://` will be handled by this application.
+  - Registers the flow-launcher protocol, ensuring any URL starting with flow-launcher:// will be handled by this application.
-  - Defines actions for both normal and staging environments.
-  - Specifies the AYON icon and executable paths.
-  - Includes a fallback action (`TryExec`) to ensure compatibility.
+  - Provides an option for a staging environment to run the script under different conditions.

+- **Installation Steps:**
+  - GNOME: Registers the FlowLauncher as a URL handler using gconftool-2.
+  - KDE: Creates and installs the necessary protocol file in the appropriate KDE directory.
+  - XDG/Chrome: Installs the FlowLauncher as a protocol handler using the XDG desktop file, making it available for applications like Chrome.

 - **Actions:**
   - **Standard Execution:** Runs the `flow_launcher.py` script when the `flow-launcher` protocol is triggered.